Symbian9/qmapshack-doc-wiki/AxGlossary.md

 : Abbreviation for __T__ile __M__ap __S__ervice.
 A __TMS__ file provides access to cartographic maps
   on special map servers.

+**Track details dialog**
+: Also denoted as "_Track edit window_".
+Window that displays various information about a track and that allows editing of some track data.

+**Track edit window**
+: See _Track details dialog__.

 **Track filter**
-: Tool to manipulate track in a predefined way.
+: Tool to manipulate a track in a predefined way.
 QMS supports track filters for elevation, timestamps, splitting tracks and others.

 **Track range**